microsoft/aici/README.md

     cd rllm/rllm-llamacpp
     ./server.sh phi2

-You can pass other model name as argument (run `./server.sh` without arguments to see available models).
+You can pass other model names as argument (run `./server.sh` without arguments to see available models).
 You can also use a HuggingFace URL to `.gguf` file or a local path to a `.gguf` file.
 (For `rllm-cuda` use HuggingFace model id or path to folder).